 Karolinska Institutet Prize for Research in Medical Education

-This international prize is awarded for outstanding research in medical education.
-The purpose of the prize is to recognize and stimulate high-quality research in the field, and to promote long-term improvements in educational practice.
+This major international Prize is awarded for outstanding research in medical education.
+The purpose of the Prize is to recognize and stimulate high-quality research in the field, and to promote long-term improvements in educational practice.
 "Medical" includes all education and training for any health science profession.
-The prize is made possible through financial support from the Gunnar Höglund and Anna-Stina Malmborg Foundation.
-It is currently presented every second year.
+The Prize is presented every second year.

 Why study medical education?

-Medical education is an important undertaking, as sooner or later, we all become patients.
-The quality of the care we receive depends on the competence of the health professionals who treat us.
-The foundation for this competence is the quality of the education they receive, or what they learn.
-Often their education takes place in learning environments that have not been objectively tested.
+Medical education is an important undertaking because sooner or later we all become patients.
+The quality of the care we receive depends on the skills of the health professionals who treat us.
+The foundation for this competence is the quality of the education they receive.
 Medical practice is continuously assessed and improved by research.
-Similarly, medical education should be research-based, testing innovations as well as current practices.
+Similarly, medical education must be research-based, testing innovations as well as current practices.

 Why a prize for research in medical education?

 Numerous prizes are given for research excellence in many fields of medicine and health care.
 These prizes call attention to important progress in our knowledge and honour scientists who have made this progress possible.
 In spite of the crucial importance of medical education for the skills of the health professionals, and the considerable costs of this education in terms of time and money, this field is largely unexplored.
 The Karolinska Institutet Prize for Research in Medical Education attempts to highlight medical education as an important area of research and to recognize those who contribute to learning by sharing their findings with the health-care community.